 Example papers and projects:

-- Atkinson Venture Fund Award: Balancing Environmental and Nutritional Tradeoffs of Exapnding Amazon Aquaculture
+- Atkinson Venture Fund Award: Balancing Environmental and Nutritional Tradeoffs of Expanding Amazon Aquaculture

 - Fiorella, KJ, Okronipa, H, Baker, K, Heilpern, S. 2021.
 Contemporary Aquaculture: Effects on nutrient availability.
 Current Opinions in Biotechnology.
 70: 83-90.